To book (Mark) Price CVO please contact your JLA Agent.

 Mark Price was the Managing Director of Waitrose and Deputy Chairman of the John Lewis Partnership.
 After over 30 years with John Lewis he went on to serve as a Minister for Trade and Investment, and later Trade Policy as a member of the House of Lords, whilst also exploring the importance of employee engagement to productivity and innovation.
+As the subject of employee engagement has moved up the public and business agenda Mark has become a leading voice on the subject, researching how companies are tackling the concept, what it means, and why it's the key to both commercial success and personal wellbeing.

 After studying archaeology Mark joined John Lewis as a graduate trainee, quickly rising to store manager.
 He joined the company’s board as Development Director and shortly afterwards became Waitrose MD, a role he held for a decade.
 In his first six years he almost doubled the number of Waitrose stores across the country and further established the business as an influential brand leader in the highly competitive sector.
 Whilst serving as MD Mark also became the Deputy Chairman of the supermarket’s parent company, the John Lewis Partnership.